MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Federated Representation Learning via Maximal Coding Rate Reduction. [[paper]](https://arxiv.org/abs/2210.00299)
+  - Juan Cervino, Navid NaderiAlizadeh, Alejandro Ribeiro.
+  - Key Word: Personalized Federated Learning; Maximal Coding Rate Reduction.
+  - <details><summary>Digest</summary> We propose a federated methodology to learn low-dimensional representations from a dataset that is distributed among several clients.
+In particular, we move away from the commonly-used cross-entropy loss in federated learning, and seek to learn shared low-dimensional representations of the data in a decentralized manner via the principle of maximal coding rate reduction (MCR2).
+Our proposed method, which we refer to as FLOW, utilizes MCR2 as the objective of choice, hence resulting in representations that are both between-class discriminative and within-class compressible.

 - MaskTune: Mitigating Spurious Correlations by Forcing to Explore. [[paper]](https://arxiv.org/abs/2210.00055) [[code]](https://github.com/aliasgharkhani/masktune)
   - Saeid Asgari Taghanaki, Aliasghar Khani, Fereshte Khani, Ali Gholami, Linh Tran, Ali Mahdavi-Amiri, Ghassan Hamarneh. *NeurIPS 2022*
   - Key Word: Input Masking; Robustness to Spurious Correlations.
   - <details><summary>Digest</summary> A fundamental challenge of over-parameterized deep learning models is learning meaningful data representations that yield good performance on a downstream task without over-fitting spurious input features.
 This work proposes MaskTune, a masking strategy that prevents over-reliance on spurious (or a limited number of) features.
 MaskTune forces the trained model to explore new features during a single epoch finetuning by masking previously discovered features.
 MaskTune, unlike earlier approaches for mitigating shortcut learning, does not require any supervision, such as annotating spurious features or labels for subgroup samples in a dataset.

+- Domain Generalization -- A Causal Perspective. [[paper]](https://arxiv.org/abs/2209.15177)
+  - Paras Sheth, Raha Moraffah, K. Selçuk Candan, Adrienne Raglin, Huan Liu.
+  - Key Word: Domain Generalization; Causality; Survey.
+  - <details><summary>Digest</summary> We present a comprehensive survey on causal domain generalization models from the aspects of the problem and causal theories.
+Furthermore, this survey includes in-depth insights into publicly accessible datasets and benchmarks for domain generalization in various domains.
+Finally, we conclude the survey with insights and discussions on future research directions.
+Finally, we conclude the survey with insights and discussions on future research directions.

 - A Closer Look at Learned Optimization: Stability, Robustness, and Inductive Biases. [[paper]](https://arxiv.org/abs/2209.11208)
   - James Harrison, Luke Metz, Jascha Sohl-Dickstein. *NeurIPS 2022*